PipeCruz/CUDA-Flocking-Sim/README.md

  `-lglfw -lGL -lGLU -lGLEW -lcudart`

-To my knowledge, the program compiles fine.
-The issue is that mesa-utils is missing from `titan` which we need for a program called GLX that allows us to render an OpenGL instance remotely to our local machine.

-We'll need to connect with the `-X` flag, i.e. `ssh -X <name>@titan.caltech.edu`, to let us create a window.

-Install `mesa-utils` with `$ apt install mesa-utils` and test it with `$ glxgears`

-Alternatively, to run locally you just need to find out how to install `libglfw3, GLEW, GLFW` on top of a regular cuda dev environment.
+To run locally you just need to find out how to install `libglfw3, GLEW, GLFW` on top of a regular cuda dev environment.

-To run this project, run `make crun`, and  change any of the constant parameters in `config.h`.
+To run this project, run `make crun` or `make clean run`, and  change any of the constant parameters in `config.h`.
 You'll want to focus on scaling factors, distances, and quantity of particles to see different behaviors.
 Run with `USECPU = false` and `SIMTYPE = 2` to see the fastest / best frame rate algorithm.
 The default `NUM_BOIDS` argument is best suited for the GPU, anything over a thousand has significant performance issues, or it did on my machine.

 ## Project Description